techdivision/import-docs/05.framework/04.subjects/docs.md

 The `TechDivision\Import\Plugins\SubjectPlugin` implements the observer pattern and is the first choice for most use cases.
 This plug-ins allows you to register an unlimited number of subjects whereas each of them can has an unlimited number of observers.
 When a new file that has to be imported is found, the `TechDivision\Import\Plugins\SubjectPlugin` invokes the `process()` method of **ALL** registered subjects on this file in the order they have been registered.
 The subject itself processes the content of the file by invoking **ALL** registered observers for **EACH** row of the given file.
 You can imagine this as something like a chain that can be confiugred by a workflow engine.
 This approach allows you to process nearly every type of file by reading the file contents row by row.

-So, you'll need to implement a subject when
+So, usually you need to implement a subject when

 * You want to process an import file, independent which format it has
 * You want to share data between observers or pass the data to the following subjects